Shashi-Bhushan/algo-trials/src/main/java/in/shabhushan/algo_trials/clrs/chapter22/README.md

 * MST algorithms are greedy algorithms and they use the cut property to build the MST.

 * Cut property: Let A be a subset of E included in a MST.
-Then let (S, V-S) be the cut containing A. If (u,v) is the lightest edge crossing the cut, then adding {(u, v)} U A will also be a subset of some MST.
+Then let (S, V-S) be the cut containing A. If (u,v) is the lightest graphEdge crossing the cut, then adding {(u, v)} U A will also be a subset of some MST.

 #### Kruskal's algorithm